"Empire" star Jussie Smollett is victim of possible homophobic attack

 On "Empire," Smollett plays Jamal Lyon, the estranged son of his music-industry titan father played by Terrence Howard.
 Jamal is a gay singer-songwriter and his sexual orientation and career independence has him at odds with the family patriarch.

-Smollett came out as gay to Out Magazine in 2016, a few months after "Empire" first aired on Fox.
+Smollett came out as gay in a backstage interview with Ellen DeGeneres in 2015, after "Empire" first aired on Fox.

 The Future of HBCUsJan.
 27, 201907:00